 - It is compatible with all email systems.

 - It uses the least amount of processing power and storage space.

 - It is compatible with all assistive technologies.

 However, the limitation of plain text is that you cannot apply document structure and the links are limited to full URLs, which are not very user friendly.

 Rich text allows you to add formatting to your text.
 You can make text bold, add underlines, and insert links.
 Rich text does not allow you to add ‘semantic structure,’ such as headings, which helps members of the public using screen readers in navigating through long, complicated documents.

 HTML email is recommended as the most accessible email format, as it allows you to add formatting and structure to your message.
 Emails created in HTML can effectively include anything that may be included in a standard web page.

 Provide Alternative (Alt) Text for images and graphics

-When images are unavailable (for example, if the device is not capable of displaying the image or if the person has visual difficulties), equivalent information must be supplied.
-Alt Text should be provided to convey the same meaning as the image.
-It should be provided for all images.
+When images are unavailable (for example, if the device is not capable of displaying the image or if the person has visual impairment), equivalent information must be supplied.
+Alternative (Alt) Text should be provided to convey the same meaning as the image or graphic.